Asking Your Doctor for an Emotional Support Animal Letter

 How to Ask Your Doctor for an ESA Letter

-As stated above, only a licensed mental health professional can issue you a valid ESA letter.
+As stated above, only a licensed mental health professional can issue you a legitimate emotional support animal certification.
 If you are already in therapy with a qualifying professional, you may ask him or her to write you a letter so you may register your animal.
 Your therapist will need to decide whether or not an ESA is appropriate in your situation.
 If he or she believes an ESA will help with your therapy, a letter will be issued.

 How to Get an Emotional Support Animal Letter Online